Raccoon Removal, Trapping & Control In Virginia

 (804) 729-0046 or toll-free at (888) 824-7383

-Raccoon Removal, Raccoon Trapping & Raccoon Control in Virginia.
-Our Wildlife Control Technicians are experts in raccoon removal, raccoon trapping, raccoon control, raccoon capture, raccoon exclusion and raccoon management in the Richmond Virginia and Central Virginia areas.
-Let our raccoon experts safely and humanely get rid of raccoons that have taken up residence in the attic of your home or business.
+Raccoon Removal, Raccoon Trapping & Raccoon Control in Central Virginia.
+Our Wildlife Control Technicians are experts in raccoon removal, raccoon trapping, raccoon control, raccoon capture, raccoon exclusion and raccoon management in the Henrico, Glen Allen, Richmond, Midlothian, Charlottesville and Central Virginia areas.
+Let our local raccoon experts safely and humanely get rid of raccoons that have taken up residence in the attic of your home or business.
 We also can safely remove their poop (feces) which usually contain a parasite called Raccoon Roundworm that is transferable to humans.
 We do not offer free raccoon removal, but our prices beat our competitors prices hands down.
-To schedule an appointment today, call us at (804) 729-0046 or toll-free at (888) 824-7383.

-The major problems associated with raccoons in Richmond, VA and Central Virginia is their ability to invade houses or trashcans, get into chimneys and fireplaces, and raccoons that get into attics of Virginia homes.
+The major problems associated with raccoons in Henrico, Glen Allen, Richmond, Midlothian, Charlottesville, and Central Virginia is their ability to invade houses or trashcans, get into chimneys and fireplaces, and raccoons that get into attics of Virginia homes.
 Raccoons are very adaptable animals in urban areas, and are nocturnal, meaning they come out mostly at night; however just seeing raccoons during the day is not a sign of rabies.
 They are commonly seen during the day in urban and suburban areas and are usually attracted there by a food source or an easily accessed area to make a den such as under attics, vents, sheds, porches, decks, crawl spaces and out-buildings.
 The best way to prevent raccoons from becoming a problem is to not give them a reason to come to your home or business.